 - Share Inventory: We admitted to God, to ourselves and to another human being the exact nature of our wrongs.
 Just as one has to forgive themselves, it’s also important to seek forgiveness from others.

+When comparing harm reduction vs abstinence, you will quickly notice that harm reduction for alcohol and drugs is very different from abstinence.
 The harm reduction approach to addiction treatment refers to two separate ideas.
-The first is to reduce the health, social and economic harm associated with drug or alcohol use, not reducing actual usage of the abusing substance.
+The first is to reduce the health, social, and economic harm associated with drug or alcohol use, without reducing actual usage of the abusing substance.
 This approach has been popularized in European countries since the 1980s, when government officials were searching for ways to combat the growing HIV epidemic.
 Needle exchange programs and methadone treatments were born from this approach.7

-The other form of harm reduction alludes to lessening usage of drugs or alcohol.
+The other form of harm reduction alludes to decreased usage of drugs or alcohol.
 For the purposes of this article, we will focus solely on this approach.
-This style of harm reduction controversially came into vogue in mid-90s, with the creation of the Moderation Management organization, founded by Audrey Kishline.
+This style of harm reduction controversially came into vogue in the mid-90s with the creation of the Moderation Management organization founded by Audrey Kishline.
 A self-identified problem drinker herself, Kishline did not believe in the disease theory or the principles taught by AA.8

-She created Moderation Management as an alternative path to abstinence treatment, allowing drinkers to continue consuming alcohol in moderation.
+She created Moderation Management as an alternative path to abstinence treatment.
+This program allows drinkers to continue consuming alcohol in moderation.
 The organization also spurned the need to submit to God or any higher spiritual power, something that was openly welcomed by individuals who were not religious and perhaps put off by the idea of forced spirituality.

 Moderation Management as an organization lost a lot of credibility when Kishline admitted in January 2000 that her drinking problems were too severe to be managed by moderation, and she entered AA.
-Unfortunately, two months after her admission, she drove drunk and killed a mother and her child in a horrific car accident.10
+Unfortunately, two months after her admission, she drove drunk and killed a father and his child in a horrific car accident.10

 Alcoholics Anonymous has clearly saved countless lives and has unquestionably been successful in changing the lives of many alcohol abusers and their families.
 But their reported success rates range anywhere from 5 percent to 70 percent, depending on the source of the data.11 The same can be said for most abstinence-only programs.

-Here are some statistics from previous studies into the efficacies of abstinence and harm reduction.
+Here are some statistics from previous studies into the efficacies of abstinence vs. harm reduction.